sqlmapproject/sqlmap/Usage.md

 Option: `--risk`

-This switch requires an argument which specifies the risk of tests to perform.
+This option requires an argument which specifies the risk of tests to perform.
 There are **four** risk values.
 The default value is **1** which is innocuous for the majority of SQL injection points.
 Risk value 2 adds to the default level the tests for heavy query time-based SQL injections and value 3 adds also `OR`-based SQL injection tests.

 In some instances, like a SQL injection in an `UPDATE` statement, injecting an `OR`-based payload can lead to an update of all the entries of the table, which is certainly not what the attacker wants.
-For this reason and others this switch has been introduced: the user has control over which payloads get tested, the user can arbitrarily choose to use also potentially dangerous ones.
-As per the previous switch, the payloads used by sqlmap are specified in the textual file `xml/payloads.xml` and you are free to edit and add your owns.
+For this reason and others this option has been introduced: the user has control over which payloads get tested, the user can arbitrarily choose to use also potentially dangerous ones.
+As per the previous option, the payloads used by sqlmap are specified in the textual file `xml/payloads.xml` and you are free to edit and add your owns.

 ### Page comparison